KatherineMichel/the-list/README.md

 * [Stanford CS 007-06 Blog](https://cs007.blog) and [Adam Nash Slideshare](https://www.slideshare.net/adamnash)

 <!--
-http://blog.interviewing.io/lessons-from-3000-technical-interviews/ | Lessons from 3,000 technical interviews… or how what you do after graduation matters way more than where you went to school – interviewing.io blog

 https://personalmba.com/second-order-effects/ | Second-Order Effects - The Personal MBA

 https://personalmba.com/ | The Personal MBA - Josh Kaufman